masonfmatthews/readmes/professional.md

 First, I am a planner.
 I like to predict the future, determine what we know and what we don't know, and figure out the best path for (a) getting things done, and (b) keeping our options open for surprises.
 However, I do get attached to my mental models, and I can get frustrated if things are ALWAYS changing.
 I've mellowed on this a bit as I've aged, but still, I know it's there.

 Second, once we have an approach planned out, I like to focus a large percentage of my time on it.
 This means that I do not spend enough time exploring things off the beaten path.
+I can prioritize things I've committed to do over things that may be important forward-thinking ideas.
 I do not have an internal drive to stay up to date on the latest technologies, and I do not attend as many conferences as I should.
 I think it's worse to go too far in the other direction, but still, I know I need more balance.
 I hope that those around me (that would be you!) can keep me in the middle of the road.

-...I prioritize things I've committed to do over things that may be good forward-thinking ideas.